The Nadir of the Thin Man

 There we lay until the sound of a family dispute from next door drifted in over the music.
 We looked at each other and shrugged.
 A hot day, a small house, kids out of school, these things were bound to happen.

-We hopped to our feet, bolted out of the room, and followed the speedy little kid across the yard.
-He stopped next to tiny girl outside his home, pointing at the open front door.
-Rick darted through first with me tight on his tail.
-The living room was empty, so my friend forged straight ahead toward the kitchen.
-I veered into the bedroom on the right.
+Rick darted through the door first with me tight on his tail.
+The living room was empty, so my friend forged straight ahead toward the kitchen, then stopped.
+I veered into the bedroom off to the right.

-Dead ahead of me, in front of a dresser, a scrawny white man with a bright red face held a hunting rifle to his chin.
+Dead ahead of me, in front of a dresser, a scrawny white man with a bright red face held a hunting rifle to his neck.
 A woman in a worn-out calico dress stood next to the bed, fluttering her hands in frantic desperation.

 “Oh, Ricky, thank you,” said the woman through her tears.
 She then tapped me gently on the back.
 “Please don’t hurt him.”

-Somewhat dazed by the impact and struggle, her touch reminded me I still had the forlorn man pinned to the ground.
+Dazed by the impact and struggle, her touch reminded me I still had the forlorn man pinned to the ground.
 He went limp and just lay there weeping as I stood up.

 The distraught woman gave me a hug.
 She felt sticky with sweat and worry.